Bryan Harsin

-Bryan Dale Harsin (born November 1, 1976) is an American college football coach who is currently the offensive coordinator at California.
-He was the head coach for the Auburn from 2021 to 2022.
+Bryan Dale Harsin (born November 1, 1976) is an American college football coach who was most recently the offensive coordinator at California.
+He was the head coach for the Auburn Tigers from 2021 to 2022.
 Prior to Auburn, he was the head coach at his alma mater, Boise State from the 2014 season through the 2020 season where he posted a 69–19 overall record.
 He began his head coaching career at Arkansas State University for the 2013 season.
 Harsin was the co-offensive coordinator at the University of Texas for two seasons.
 Before leaving for Texas in 2011, Harsin was an assistant at Boise State for 10 seasons, the last five as offensive coordinator and quarterbacks coach.

 From Boise, Idaho, Harsin is a graduate of Boise's Capital High School, and a former quarterback at Boise State.
 He was the first alumnus of Boise State to serve as the Broncos head football coach.

 Playing career

-Born and raised in Boise, Harsin graduated from Capital High School and was a quarterback at Boise State University from 1995 to 1999, where he was a three-year letterman and earned a bachelor's degree in Business Management in 2000.
+Born and raised in Boise, Harsin graduated from Capital High School and was a quarterback at Boise State University from 1995 to 1999, where he was a three-year letterman and earned a bachelor's degree in business management in 2000.